BimalTandel/HiveKudu-Handler/README.md

 This is the first release of Hive on Kudu.

-The Resource folders has the Jars you need to test this.
+I have placed the jars in the Resource folder which you can add in hive and test.

-If you would like to build then make install and use "HiveKudu-Handler-0.0.1.jar" to add in hive cli or hiveserver2 lib path.
+If you would like to build from source then make install and use "HiveKudu-Handler-0.0.1.jar" to add in hive cli or hiveserver2 lib path.

 ## Working Test case
 ### simple_test.sql